KF7FER/leoTracker/README.md

 Firmware
 --------
 The firmware is available at [github.com/kf7fer/trackuino](http://github.com/kf7fer/trackuino).
-It is modified from the [John Boiles Port](https://johnboiles/trackuino/) in order to support the different pin mappings used on the leoTracker (as well as support of additional hardware).
+It is modified from the [John Boiles](https://johnboiles/trackuino/) port in order to support the different pin mappings used on the leoTracker (as well as support of additional hardware).

 Changes to the firmware include: